climateinteractive/enroads-guide/docs/guide/oil.rst

 Big Message
 -----------

 * Taxing oil modestly has a minor impact on temperature, but taxing it highly delivers a significant impact.
-It’s not a silver bullet, but can be an important part of a suite of actions
+It’s not a silver bullet, but can be an important part of a suite of actions.

 Key Dynamics
 ------------